top of page

 1 small wastepaper basket (with liner)

-Hazzan Glantz brings sufficient gauze and ointment for the first several days of after care.
+Rabbi Glantz brings sufficient gauze and ointment for the first several days of aftercare.
 He will instruct you on caring for your son with the products he brings.
 Depending on the frequency of his changes, you may want to prepare ahead with Triple Antibiotic ointment (Polysporin or comparable) and some 3x3 inch gauze pads to supplement if needed.

-The Hazzan will plan to be at your home one-half hour before the set time of the ceremony.
-This is time to set up and confirm all the elements of the service so that everything runs exactly as you would like.
+The Rabbi will plan to be at your home one-half hour before the set time of the ceremony.
+This time allows for set-up and confirming all the elements of the service ensuring everything runs exactly as you would like.
 It is best when all these items are already in place at this time in the room where you intend to hold the ceremony.

 In addition, families are urged to time feedings on the day of the bris so that 1 hour before the bris ceremony is to begin, baby has stopped nursing or having bottles.
 Being a little hungry will both increase his interest in the sweet wine or grape juice, and increase his motivation to nurse or take a bottle immediately after the procedure and the ceremony continues with the naming prayers.